 We cozy into our cushion and close our eyes.
 Allowing our bodies and breath to settle in, we attempt to focus on our breathing or on a mantra.
 Before long, we find ourselves distracted by all sorts of thoughts and feelings, memories, judgments, and perhaps even physical sensations.
 Some of this might pass quickly while others might hang around for a while creating other thoughts and judgments.

 Then, all of a sudden, we realize “Oh no!
 I’m supposed to be focusing on my breath/ mantra!”
+We realize we need clarity of awareness.
 It’s this brief moment of recognition that is, for many of us, our very first taste of clarity.
 And if we’re new to the practice, this clarity might be quite brief.
-It takes time to develop stability, but gradually, these glimpses of clarity become longer while at the same time, the clarity that recognizes thoughts, feelings, and sensations becomes more stable.
+It takes time to develop stability, but gradually, these glimpses of clarity become longer.
+At the same time, the clarity that recognizes thoughts, feelings, and sensations becomes more stable.

-Some of my students worry that because they get lost in thought, that means they are not successful in their meditation practice.
+Some of my students worry that if they get lost in thought, that means they are not successful in their meditation practice.
 Just the opposite is true.
 The fact that you are noticing your mind straying as you meditate is a sign of success.
-It means you are beginning to become aware and recognize how much “stuff” passes through your awareness, oftentimes without you even noticing it.
+It means you are becoming aware and recognizing how much “stuff” passes through your awareness.

-It is when we become more accustomed to turning our awareness inward that we begin to use the process of distinguishing our thoughts rather than being used by them.
+When we become more accustomed to turning our awareness inward, we begin to use the process of distinguishing our thoughts rather than being used by them.